jakeprice-dev/ansible-macbook-macos/README.md

-# MacBook Pro Apple Silicon Initial Configuration Playbook for Big Sur
+# Ansible Playbook for Initial Configuration of MacOS Big Sur on Apple Silicon

-These instructions are specific to my own device and infrastructure, but feel free to adapt to your own needs.
+Bare in mind these instructions are specific to my own device and infrastructure.
+Regardless of that, do feel free to adapt this repository to your own needs.

 ## Mount Samba Share